findemor/GearFitClockAlarmFixer/README.md

 6. In Gear Fit Manager disable Limit Notifications

 	> Gear Fit Manager > Notifications > Disable Limit Notifications check

+7. Your device is ready to show notifications in your Gear Fit when the native Clock Alarm is sounding.

+# Credits

+by [@findemor](http://www.twitter.com/findemor) ( [blog.findemor.es](http://blog.findemor.es) )

+Feel free to collaborate.

+## Compatibility

 Tested (working perfectly) in:

 * Nexus 4 - Android 4.4 Cyanogen

+## Fixes

 ## v 1.0

 Trying to fix this error in Nexus 5 by launching auxiliar standard notifications when the native clock launchs its broadcasts.

-# Credits

-by [@findemor](http://www.twitter.com/findemor) ( [blog.findemor.es](http://blog.findemor.es) )

-Feel free to collaborate.